-OUR handle is @connectsavannah, and the City of Savannah tweets breaking St. Patrick's Day and safety news from @savstpat
+OUR handle is @connectsavannah, and the City of Savannah tweets breaking news and updates from @savstpat

 YES!
 Scored a parking spot right on the parade route, bro.
 I’ll just take this yellow bag thingie off the parking meter.
 No one will know, right?

 NO one except the police and the tow truck driver.
 Owners of towed cars must get a release form from police HQ at Habersham and Oglethorpe.
 Good luck!

 Only on St. Patrick’s Day, Thursday March 17, is parking meter/time zone enforcement waived.
 However, all safety and obstruction violations will be ticketed and/or towed as usual, beginning 6 a.m.
 Thursday.